aws-samples/aws-sdk-prom-metrics/README.md

 ```

 During testing you will get parsing / validation errors if your JSON pointer isn't correctly formed and / or the SDKs you've referenced don't exist.
 The tool does it's very best to help you arrive at a syntax that works!

+It's worth noting that some commands show their input as being 'optional' (ie `string | undefined`) however when they're executed, they will error out stating they require an input.
+In this case the configuration file will pass validation, but will fail testing using `runLocal`.
+Define the correct `sdkCommandInput` in the configuration files to address this.

 ## Create a PR with your example configuration file describing your use-case!